 I have the Elon Musk disease where I think everything is going to take one-tenth the time it actually does.
-Fantasies of a finished product inflate my optimism, diminish the possibility of pitfalls and minimize the overall required effort.
+Fantasies of a finished product inflate my optimism and diminish the possibility of pitfalls.

 But making jewelry has opened my eyes to production realities and has given me a greater appreciation of product design and manufacturing.